Fasoracetam (NS-105 / NFC-1)

 FDA Orphan Drug Designation (significant)

 Fasoracetam received FDA orphan drug designation (date varies by indication).
-Designation enables certain regulatory benefits but is NOT FDA approval.
+Designation enables certain regulatory benefits but is not FDA approval.
 Recognition reflects unmet medical need in target conditions but does not establish efficacy.
 Historically meaningful regulatory milestone in development trajectory.

 Mechanism of action